What to do in Strasbourg? – TOP 25 must-sees

 Climb the Vauban Dam

-Here is a place where I never fail to go when friends visit me: the Vauban Dam offers one of the most nice views of Strasbourg!
-The entrance is free, just go up one floor and you are on the terrace of the Vauban Dam.A place to relax, with a view of the Ponts Couverts, the Ill, the Petite France and the cathedral
+Here’s an emblematic place where I never fail to go when friends visit: the Vauban Dam offers one of the most nice views of Strasbourg!
+The entrance is free, just go up one floor and you are on the terrace of the Vauban Dam.A place to relax, with a view of the Ponts Couverts, the Ill, the Petite France and the cathedral… Nice, huh?

 vue-ponts-couverts-strasbourg